+Investment bankers are also prohibited from asking an analyst to initiate coverage of a U.S. Company (see "Coverage decisions") and from using research analysts to identify or strategize about potential investment banking business.
 Morgan Stanley provides Legal and Compliance notices and training to the relevant personnel on these policies.
 To reinforce this, Morgan Stanley requires certain conversations to be logged in advance with and/or chaperoned by LCD.
 For example, business-related conversations between investment bankers and equity research analysts about U.S. Companies must be chaperoned.

 Morgan Stanley policies and procedures are designed to ensure that parties with interests that may potentially conflict with those of recipients of research are not able to review or comment on research in a manner that might affect the impartiality of the research.

 Review of research: Prior to publication, all research reports are reviewed by a supervisory analyst.
 The purpose of these reviews is to confirm compliance with the Firm's editorial guidelines and regulatory requirements, including the requirement that research be clear, fair and not misleading.
-Thereafter, all such research reports that contain any discussion of a company or other entity in relation to which Morgan Stanley has an investment banking mandate (which would not necessarily be limited to the issuer the Firm represents in that mandate) are reviewed by LCD to monitor compliance with any legal or policy restrictions on timing or content as described in "Timing and content of research."
+Thereafter, all such research reports that contain any discussion of a company or other entity in relation to which Morgan Stanley has an investment banking mandate (which would not necessarily be limited to the issuer the Firm represents in that mandate) are reviewed by LCD to monitor compliance with any legal or policy restrictions on timing or content as described in Section 6 "Timing and content of research."